h1-squirtle/pyntruder/README.md

 # pyntruder
-A Low level Burp Intruder via python to test race condition issues without BurpSuite Intruder.
-This tool will send multiple concurrent requests with multiple threads mimicing the Burp Intruder "Null Payload".
+A basic Intruder via python to test race condition issues without BurpSuite Intruder.
+This tool will send multiple concurrent requests with multiple threads mimicing the Burp Intruder "Null Payloads".

 **If you want to:**
 - Change the default number of requests to send by changing value of *"NumberOfRequests"* parameter **[Default value=30]**